Multi-Head Finite-State Dimension: Multi-Head Finite-State Gamblers

-Note that the head movements are \emph{oblivious} in the sense of being data-independent, which, together with the finite-state condition, implies that they each move at an essentially constant rate, in the following sense.
+Note that the head movements are \emph{oblivious} in the sense of being data-independent, which, together with the finite-state condition, implies that each of them moves at an essentially constant rate, in the following sense.

 \begin{observation} For each trailing head $i$, there is a constant $\sigma_i\in[0,1]$, which we call the \emph{speed} of head $i$, such that whenever the leading head is at position $n\in\N$, the position of head $i$ is between $\sigma_i n - |T|$ and $\sigma_i n + |T|$, inclusive. \end{observation} \begin{proof} As $T$ is finite, repeated application of $\delta_T$ to $t_0$ must eventually result in a cycle, which will thereafter be repeated forever.
 Let $L$ be the set of positional states in this cycle.